DjangoGirls/organizer-manual/sponsors/README.md

 - Look for similar events in your city and try contacting companies who support those events
 - E-mail or call local companies that are familiar to you
 - Post "call for help" on your social media channels, maybe someone will join you!
+- Create a list of local companies who use Python on daily basis and email them asking for help
-- Reach to global companies and organizations like [Github](http://community.github.com/) or ask for help [Django Software Foundation](https://djangoproject.com/)
+- Reach to global companies and organizations like [Github](http://community.github.com/) or ask for help [Django Software Foundation](https://djangoproject.com/).
+Mind that Django Software Foundation is a charity with a very limited budget, so ask them only if you really need their help.
 - Python Software Foundation provides a 50$ per attendee grant for Python Educational Program (you are eglible for that!).
 Send them a grant proposal here: https://www.python.org/psf/grants/
-- Create a list of local companies who use Python on daily basis and email them asking for help

 ### How to contact sponsors?